cairo-book/cairo-book/src/ch03-01-what-is-ownership.md

     let x = 5_u128;                 // x comes into scope

     makes_copy(x);                  // x would move into the function,
-                                    // but u128 implements Copy, so it's okay to still
+                                    // but u128 implements Copy, so it is okay to still
                                     // use x afterward

 }                                   // Here, x goes out of scope and is dropped.
-But because my_struct's value was moved, nothing
-// special happens.

 fn takes_ownership(some_struct: MyStruct) { // some_struct comes into scope
 } // Here, some_struct goes out of scope and `drop` is called.